 Catherine was the lead researcher on the Evaluation of the Bail Supervision Scheme for Children.
-This process and output evaluation incorporated a quasi-experimental design with a realist contribution analysis formed the primary evidence in the decision by DCYA to mainstream the pilot scheme and expand the scheme to other locations in Ireland.The evaluation was conducted in partnership with An Garda Síochána and collaboration with Irish Youth Justice Services, Oberstown Children Detention Campus, and EXTERN (service providers).
+This process and outcome evaluation incorporated a quasi-experimental design with a realist contribution analysis.
+The evaluation report formed the primary evidence in the decision by DCYA to mainstream the pilot scheme and expand the scheme to other locations in Ireland.
+A supplementary implementation report will support the implementation of BSS in two additional locations.
+The evaluation was conducted in partnership with An Garda Síochána and collaboration with Irish Youth Justice Services, Oberstown Children Detention Campus, and EXTERN (service providers).

 Catherine completed her PhD in Psychology in UL (2017) and an MSc in Psychological Sciences in 2013 (first class honours and awarded the prize for outstanding performance for a major research project).
 Her PhD research investigated the impact of growing up in a home affected by domestic violence and abuse on young people.
 She has ISI publications in both qualitative and quantitative research methodology.
 In 2016, she was awarded the Hotaling International Student Research Award at the International Family Violence and Child Victimization conference, New Hampshire, USA.
-She also received the runner-up position in the Eadbhard OCallaghan Early Career Research Award for Youth Mental Health, at the ACAMH Youth Special Interest Group Conference, Cork, and was a finalist for the Deans Prize, Excellence in Research Award, Facility of Education and Health Science, UL. >>
+She also received the runner-up position in the Eadbhard O'Callaghan Early Career Research Award for Youth Mental Health, at the ACAMH Youth Special Interest Group Conference, Cork, and was a finalist for the Dean's Prize, Excellence in Research Award, Facility of Education and Health Science, UL. >>